Witivio/Documentation/src/solutions/gpt-pro/fundamentals/dashboard.md

 ### Feedbacks Received

-This section shows the amount of feedback your system has received.
+This section shows the amount of feedbacks your system has received.
+Feedback corresponds to a Teams reaction (emoji) to a message.

 :::tip
 Regularly check the feedback section to understand user satisfaction and areas of improvement.
 :::

 ### Average Chat Ratings
-The star rating system is designed for the administrators to evaluate the quality of the chat and GPT Pro's responses.
+The star rating system is designed for the administrators to evaluate the quality of a conversation between the user and GPT Pro's responses.

 ### Unique Users per Day